 What?
-A Three Veggies Quesadilla?
+A Three-Veggie Quesadilla?

 Since I am only 30 minute drive from Mexico I might as well share a recipe that has the vibe.
 Lately those Mexican dish vibes seem to be sticking with me.
 We are home of the Legendary Baja Fish Taco, what do you expect?!
 The next best thing is my Three-Veggie Quesadillas.
 I opt for simple and quick during the summer.
-The Quesadillas can be for any season or anytime.
+The quesadillas are for any season or anytime.
 Three Veggie Quesadilla?
 Yep, only three veggies.
 Why three you ask?
 Simple, easy and my very favorite combination!
 Also you don’t have to stop at three, add more if you choose.
-Bring out the Mariachi!
+Bring out the Mariachi Band!
 I recommend these for lunch after you have had a nice dip in the pool.
 My brain is all thoughts on cool.
 These are of course, vegetarian, gluten-free and you don’t have to put the oven on!
 Just a burner to warm up the tortilla.
 You can handle that, right?

 Our summer here has been so warm.
 It began in June as summer normally does, which around here is relatively mild.
 The day begins with typically “June Gloom; “A nice cloudy overcast morning and by the afternoon the sun is shining.
 But not this June.
 The weather just decided to suddenly be hot, humid every day and it hasn’t stopped.
 Throw in some monsoonal moisture and boom!
 Welcome to instant sauna and trying to avoid the kitchen.

-Enough about the weather, let’s talk Quesadillas.
+Enough about the weather, let’s talk quesadillas.
 This recipe is wonderful.
 It is one of my own favorites.
 I found that my immediate family, are not fans.
 Okay with me.
 Just more for me to eat savour.
 The IT husband is a burger fan, that likes Sushi, the oldest son is a Chicken fan, the youngest has Autism and his palate is off the charts!
 Me?
 I like most everything but beets and beef tongue.
 An acquired taste I might add.
 Normally quesadillas are made with flour tortillas.
 But this quesadilla is made using corn tortillas and disguises itself as a taco.
 But in my half-glass, half- empty opinion, it is a quesadilla because it is prepared like one.
 We are not just stuffing a taco shell here.
 Stick with me folks and see how it turns out.
 You won’t be disappointed. 😊

 Grab an 8 inch frying pan.
 It can be non-stick, cast iron or whatever you feel comfortable to cook with.
 You can either spray the pan with non-stick, canola/vegetable oil or use a dab of butter.
 Then place a tortilla on the pan and sear the tortilla on medium heat.
 While it is warming up and when it begins to bubble, turn it over and place about 1/4 cup of shredded Jack cheese only on one half.
 Then with your tongs fold the tortilla together and flip when the cheese melts, remove from the pan.

 This recipe has been locked inside my brain for a couple of decades.
 There has never been a physical one until now.
 Yay!
-I first tasted this Veggie Quesadilla about 35 years ago when I was in high school.
+I first tasted this veggie quesadilla about 35 years ago when I was in high school.
 It was passed down from my Uncle to my Grandma at the time!
 I guess you could call it a family heirloom!
 It’s one of those aspects of life that you never forget.
 The taste of food and the memories it imparts to us.

 Yield 2-4 servings